 We found no significant impairment in the health of the population living in the areas with higher PTE contamination compared to non-contaminated areas.
-Surprisingly, the health status of population in two assessed regions was reported as slightly better in the contaminated area than in the non-contaminated one.
+Surprisingly, no significant differences between the health status of population living in contaminated areas and that living in non-contaminated areas were observed.
 Finally, we can conclude that if groundwater/drinking waters used for drinking purposes show no PTE contamination, the local population inhabiting these historical mining areas might be at much lower risk than has been, in general, reported so far.